use-go/wsa/README.md

 init Order : streamserver  --> process  ---> service

-### code will be refactored to support websocket for RTP-Data only
+### code will be refactored to support websocket for RTP-Data

-### code will be refactored to support WSP cmd Protocal only
+### code will be refactored to support WSP cmd Protocal

+websocket transfer the WSP that wrap rtsp content

 ### Structure instruction